alexikerd/FLCS/README.md

 1/23/2020

 Looks like the website I scraped from is down.
 Regardless, the current plan is to do what I can to create visualizations as well as try to optimize rosters.
 I might still try the ELO system

+Final Update

+I ended up creating a script that calculated the ELO.
+I also manually entered game time for one of the splits.
+I've created a report that goes over all of my findings